-SealPath File Server is a version of SealPath Desktop that offers the ability to run as a resident of a file server and continuously protect documents in shared folders.
+SealPath File Server runs as a resident of a file server and continuously protect documents in shared folders.
 Users that access “protected” shared folders in a file server can automatically protect the documents moving them to the folder.

 Once downloaded it will ask for execution permissions:

 After accepting the Terms and Conditions of Service, the software will be installed.
 The software checks installation pre-requisites such as having .Net4.5 framework installed.
 If you don´t have these components installed the software will automatically install them.

 After this, SealPath File Server will request the credentials of the user that will run the service.
 This user is needed so that the protection service works correctly.
 Please don´t try to run the service with a local or network service.
 This user must be a local administrator user.

 This service will be running continuously.
 It is necessary to install SealPath File Server in a server that is up and running 24x7, because it will be continuously monitoring what the users are storing in the “protected” shared folders to protect the documentation they leave on them.
 In the case you work with an array of disks not directly linked to a File Server, it will be needed that SealPath File Server to be installed in a server that is running 24x7 with access to the shared folders.